What are Opportunity Solution Trees?

-If you're looking for a practical guide on how to create OSTs in Delibr, click here.
+If you're looking for a practical guide on how to create OSTs in Delibr, we recommend this article.

 Setting the stage

-- "I never completed the signup process because there where too many steps.
+- "I never completed the signup process because there were too many steps.
 I just wanted to see the tool, not answer questions about myself"

-- "Our current notes, documents, and user flows live in Confluence and Miro.
+- "Our current notes, documents, and user flow life in Confluence and Miro.
 I didn't find a way to import this to Delibr, and it would be too cumbersome to migrate it manually, so I left"

 - "I didn't understand where to start.
 The first page of the app was overwhelming and I felt lost"

 We take these opportunities and add them to the OST, as in the example above.
-As we continue to talk to users it's highly likely that we will uncover adjacent opportunities.
-To make the OST manageable, we recommend that you start grouping insights into categories as you uncover more, like we've done under "Import to Delibr" below.
+As we continue to talk to users we will likely uncover adjacent opportunities.
+To make the OST manageable, we recommend that you start grouping insights into categories as you uncover more like we've done under "Import to Delibr" below.